Lue (Glover) Wilson

 Training, qualifications & experience

-I have recently completed a Professional Qualification in the Therapeutic use of Mindfulness, and can incorporate the principles and some Mindfulness interventions into my practice.
-I can also use Solution Focused Therapy, which is short term work but which can be integrated into longer term therapy and which incorporates some Coaching skills.
+I have completed a Professional Qualification in the Therapeutic use of Mindfulness, and can incorporate the principles and some Mindfulness interventions into my practice.
+I also use Solution Focused Therapy, which is short term work but which can be integrated into longer term therapy and which incorporates some Coaching skills.
+I have trained with the Human Givens approach to psychotherapy as continuing professional development.

 I have recently completed the ASIST (Applied Suicide Intervention Skills) training workshop.